ChainSafe/gossamer/docs/docs/getting-started/overview/host-architecture.md

 The **parent hash** and **state root** is added to the block header _(point 1 & 2)_

-We then need to process the **extrinsics** _(point 3)_, extrinsics is used to describe any additional information to include in the block that isn't explicitly required to produce a block, such as **signed transactions** from accounts, or additional information added by the block author, like a **timestamp**.
+We then need to process the **extrinsics** _(point 3)_, extrinsics are used to describe any additional information to include in the block that isn't explicitly required to produce a block, such as **signed transactions** from accounts, or additional information added by the block author, like a **timestamp**.

-Once processed, we get whats called an **extrinsic root** _(point 4)_, this is used to verify the extrinsics when publishing later on.
+Once processed, we get what's called an **extrinsic root** _(point 4)_, this is used to verify the extrinsics when publishing later on.

 Finally, once all the contents of the block are in place, we then create the **digest**_(point 5)_, this is used to verify the blocks contents.